We provide residential parking permits to residents who have a time restriction out the front of their properties.

 - No fee will apply to residential permits.

-- All parking permits are issued on a street or area basis and are valid in the specified street or area only.
+- All parking permits are issued on a street and are valid in that specified street.

-- Permit is valid only in your specified street or adjoining area.
+- Permit is valid only in your specified street.
 However, residential parking permits are not valid in:

 Permits issued to tenants are valid for up to one year with the expiry date 30 September and will be renewed annually

-The issue of a permit does not guarantee that a parking space will be available in the designated street or area.
+The issue of a permit does not guarantee that a parking space will be available in the designated street.

 Permits will not be issued to vehicles with a gross vehicle mass (GVM) of 4.5 tonnes or more and vehicles of 7.5 metres or longer.